AIR-Properties/llm-annotation-app/README.md

 - `REACT_APP_API_URL`: The URL of the backend API

+## Security Notes

+This project includes package overrides to address security vulnerabilities:
+- `nth-check`: Enforced version >=2.0.1
+- `postcss`: Enforced version >=8.4.31

+These overrides are configured in package.json to ensure secure versions are used regardless of transitive dependencies.

 ## Docker Setup

 This project includes Docker configuration for both development and production environments.